covalenthq/covalent-docs/docs/content/learn/querying-with-primer-inter.md

 </TableWrap>

 Let's use a real-world example from the transaction endpoint.
-We have set `no-logs` to `true` to emit logs for simplicity.
+We have set `no-logs` to `true` to omit logs for simplicity.

 ```json
 // https://api.covalenthq.com/v1/1/address/0x5a6d3b6bf795a3160dc7c139dee9f60ce0f00cae/transactions_v2/?no-logs=true&page-number=0&page-size=5&key=...